Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Conclusions

 \section{Conclusions}

 In this paper we used direct numerical simulations to investigate the effect that electronic pressure (EP) has on the acceleration of test particles immersed in a turbulent MHD field under the influence of a strong background magnetic field $\mathbf{B}_0$.
 We found that EP generates an acceleration parallel to $\mathbf{B}_0$ in a portion of the particles, that is unusual in the most common case where the electronic pressure term and the Hall term are neglected.
 In particular, it was found that considering the EP term increases the percentage of the particles' average parallel energy, to the detriment of the perpendicular component.
+This effect is secondary when considering mean energies and affects only a small fraction of the population.

 Additionally, we studied the statistics of the electric field felt by the particles in every time step of the simulation.
-We found that the contribution of the electronic pressure $\mathbf{F}_{ep}$ to the electric field is \textit{not} predominant in the parallel direction, as might have been expected, but that its contribution to the total electric field is more significant in the parallel direction than in the perpendicular one.
+We found that the contribution of the electronic pressure $\mathbf{E}_{ep}$ to the electric field is \textit{not} predominant in the parallel direction, as might have been expected, but that its contribution to the total electric field is more significant in the parallel direction than in the perpendicular one.
 This helps us explain the above results.
-As for the structure of the $F_{ep,z}$ field, it was found that, in the planes parallel to $\textbf{B}_0$, it is composed of a monotonous and low-value background.
+As for the structure of the $E_{ep,z}$ field, it was found that, in the planes parallel to $\textbf{B}_0$, it is composed of a monotonous and low-value background.
 Yet, on top of it we found thin and elongated structures whose absolute value is much higher, which we suppose could be related to fast magnetosonic wave interactions\cite{maia}.